These 13 Filipino English Words Don't Mean What You Think

 But if you get to talking fast on an obscure or technical topic, beware that it might cause...you guessed it..."nosebleed"!

-Speaking of vocab: if you want to understand and use more Filipino words, then be sure to read my full review of Glossika Tagalog.
+And speaking of vocab: if you want to understand and use more Filipino words, then be sure to read my full review of Glossika Tagalog.
 I love studying the language, but hate getting buried down in abstract grammar, so that app was a game-changer for my own learning.